Let's rank every X-Man ever

 The daughter of Cyclops and Jean Grey from an alternate future.
 General rule of thumb: Anyone with the surname "Grey" or "Summers" who isn't Jean Grey or Scott Summers is probably a character with abstract powers and an incoherent backstory.

 97. Pete Wisdom

 A member of the British offshoot team Excalibur.
 This character was created by the great Warren Ellis, so I have to assume that he did a lot of really cool things in comic books I never read.
-In the comics I did read, he had the incredible ability to shoot blades of energy out of his fingertips, which means he’s like Gambit without playing cards, which means he is nothing.
-Also, money left on the table by just calling him “Pete Wisdom” and not giving him a codename like “Mr. Wisdom.”
-Or maybe “Wizdym” because ’90s.
+In the comics I did read, he had the incredible ability to shoot blades of energy out of his fingertips, which means he's like Gambit without playing cards, which means he is nothing.
+Also, money was left on the table by just calling him "Pete Wisdom" and not giving him a codename like "Mr. Wisdom."
+Or maybe "Wizdym" because of the '90s.